logo

 • All closed chords work too -- all chords work except those that include an open 6th string.
 This includes a huge palette of closed jazz chords.

-• Additionally ALL closed-fingering scales work as they do in standard tuning.
+• Additionally ALL closed-fingering scales work as they do in standard tuning — that means any scale that does not use open strings.
 You can play all your closed position solos, riffs and scales ... yet instantly drop into "Drop-D."

-Now I'd best warn you ahead of time, arrangements in Drop-D tuning that use fretted notes on the 6th string won't work in Partial Drop-D— fretted notes on the 6th string will sound two half-steps too high.
+Now I'd best warn you ahead of time, arrangements in Drop-D tuning that use fretted notes on the 6th string won't work verabitm in Partial Drop-D—fretted notes on the 6th string will sound two half-steps too high.
 Try it and see.
 Play around a bit imagining you're in standard tuning, and notice what works and what doesn't.
+I've found that I can usually rework my Drop-D arrangements, into something that's simpler

 Three-string Partial DADGAD